About ISB

 Open Access

-In Silico Biology is a scientific research journal for the advancement of computational models and simulations in studies of complex biological phenomena.
-We publish peer-reviewed leading-edge biological, biomedical and biotechnological research in which computer-based (i.e., “in silico“) modeling and analysis tools are developed and applied to generate new knowledge about biological systems dynamics, their design and control, and their evolution.
+In Silico Biology is a scientific research journal for the advancement of computational models and simulations in studies applied to complex biological phenomena.
+We publish peer-reviewed leading-edge biological, biomedical and biotechnological research in which computer-based (i.e., “in silico“) modeling and analysis tools are developed and utilized to predict and elucidate dynamics of biological systems, their design and control, and their evolution.
+Experimental support may also be provided to support the computational analyses.

-Studies published in In Silico Biology generally use theoretical models and computational analysis to gain quantitative insights into molecular processes regulatory networks, cell physiology and morphology, tissue dynamics and organ systems.
-Specific areas of interest include signal transduction and information processing, gene expression and gene regulatory networks, metabolism, differentiation and morphogenesis, among others.
+Studies published in In Silico Biology generally use theoretical models and computational analysis to gain quantitative insights into regulatory processes and networks, cell physiology and morphology, tissue dynamics and organ systems.
+Specific areas of interest include signal transduction and information processing, gene expression and gene regulatory networks, metabolism, proliferation, differentiation and morphogenesis, among others, and the use of multi-scale modeling to connect molecular and cellular systems to the level of organisms and populations.

 In Silico Biology frequently publishes special issues on seminal topics and trends.
 Special issues are handled by Special Issue Editors appointed by the Editor-in-Chief.
 Proposals for special issues should be sent to the Editor-in-Chief.